 Pizza for breakfast- do I really need to say more?

 Weekends call for breakfast celebrations.
-At least that’s how I like to do things over at my house because the weekdays?
-Well those mornings are a big hot mess that usually involve frozen waffles or pancakes or, if my family is really lucky, overnight oats.
+At least that’s how I like to do things over at my house because of the weekdays?
+Well, those mornings are a big hot mess that usually involves frozen waffles or pancakes or if my family is really lucky, overnight oats.